sdqali/site/content/blog/2009-09-22-twu-graduation.markdown

 ---
-image: /images/threaded-blue-on-black-cropped.jpg
-title: TWU Graduation
-date: 2009-09-22
-comments: true
 categories:
 - life
 - reflections
 - learn
 - thoughtworks
+comments: true
+date: 2009-09-22
+ghcommentid: 16
+image: /images/threaded-blue-on-black-cropped.jpg
 tags:
 - life
 - reflections
 - learn
 - thoughtworks
+title: TWU Graduation
 ---

 As I had predicted, the last week of training was hectic, chaotic and crazy.
 Although we ended up leaving the whole project simulation in jeopardy, we learned a lot of things, especially how things that work smoothly at one second can go wrong very very wrong the next second.